iotaledger/iota-wiki/internal/learn/future/assembly.md

 In December 2021, IOTA Foundation [introduced](https://blog.assembly.sc/announcing-assembly-and-the-asmb-token/) Assembly, a permissionless Smart Contracts network.
 Assembly will function as an intermediate layer for permissionless and interoperable Smart Contracts, and will have its own token called [ASMB](https://assembly.sc/token).
 For more information, check the official [Website](https://assembly.sc) or the [Assembly Wiki](https://wiki.assembly.sc).

-There is also an article about the [role of IOTA](./role-of-iota) which is really important for a better understanding why IOTA needs the IOTA token.